fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

    4. Run the tool to do the conversion (on the folder 'coco').
    5. Now, we have obtained the COCO Format annotation file(sample.json).
 You may delete the folder 'coco'.

    * You might want to split your data into 2 sets(Train Set, Valid Set) or 3 sets(Test Set, Valid Set, Train Set).
-Repeat the above process for each set.
+Repeat the above processes for each set.
 --------------------------------------------------------------------------------------------------------------------
 ### Step 5: Let's start to train!
 First of all, below is my file structure.